 GED tests will be given in Jesup at the Scott Polytechnical Center, Room 434, from 5-9 p.m.
 Sept.
 10-11.

-The Liberty County Board of Education recently approved a new three-year contract, worth $190,000 a year, for Superintendent Dr. Valya Lee.
+The Liberty County Board of Education held a press conference Tuesday morning to address the recently-renegotiated contract for Superintendent of Schools Dr. Valya Lee.